simplocms/docs/docs/modules/general.md

 ## Introduction

-Modules are a convenient way, how developers can extend their projects built on SIMPLO CMS about new entities.
+Modules are a convenient way, how developers can extend their projects built on SIMPLO CMS about new units.
 Each module contains own controllers, views and models and module's work-flow corresponds with Laravel.
+With modules, it is possible to extend an administration panel, a public page or another things.

 For developing with modules, SIMPLO CMS uses popular Laravel's package **[nwidart/laravel-modules](https://github.com/nWidart/laravel-modules)**.
 If you know more about this package, it's a good idea to start in this official documentation.